Bolte Bridge

-The Bolte Bridge is a large twin cantilever road bridge in Melbourne, Victoria, Australia.
-The Bolte Bridge carries a total of eight lanes of traffic – four lanes northbound and four lanes southbound.
-While officially only 490 metres in length, the actual structure appears much longer as it forms part of a five kilometre elevated roadway between Flemington Road and the West Gate Freeway.
+The Bolte Bridge is a twin cantilever road bridge across the Yarra River and Victoria Harbour, located in Melbourne, Victoria, Australia.
+The bridge carries the Melbourne CityLink (Western Link) via eight lanes of traffic – four lanes northbound and four lanes southbound.

+While officially only 490 m long, the actual structure appears much longer as it forms part of a 5 km elevated roadway between Flemington Road and the West Gate Freeway.
+In the south, approaches to the bridge start in the precinct and cross the river to terminate north of the Docklands precinct, to the west of the Melbourne city centre.

-It spans the Yarra River and Victoria Harbour in the Docklands precinct to the west of the Melbourne CBD.
-It forms part of the CityLink system of toll roads that connects the Tullamarine Freeway from the northern suburbs with the West Gate Freeway and the Domain and Burnley tunnels to the Monash Freeway and the south eastern suburbs.
-It is named after Victoria's longest-serving Premier, Henry Bolte.
+The bridge and adjoining roadway forms part of the CityLink system of toll roads that connects the Tullamarine Freeway from the northern suburbs with the West Gate Freeway and the Domain and Burnley tunnels to the Monash Freeway and the south eastern suburbs.

+Completed in 1999, the bridge was named in honour of Sir Henry Bolte, Victoria's longest-serving Premier.

 Construction

 The bridge was designed by architects Denton Corker Marshall and was built by Baulderstone Hornibrook, construction taking three years from 1996 to 1999.
 It was named by Premier of Victoria Jeff Kennett after Henry Bolte because of its linking the West Gate, Monash and Tullamarine freeways, projects commissioned or completed by the Bolte government.

-It is the largest balanced cantilever cast in situ box girder bridge in Australia.
-The superstructure was built as two independent bridges of variable depth, prestressed concrete box girders, separated by a 1.15 metre clear gap between the structures.
+It is the largest balanced-cantilever cast-in-situ box girder bridge in Australia.
+The superstructure was built as two independent bridges of variable depth, prestressed concrete box girders, separated by a 1.15 m clear gap between the structures.

-The bridge features two 140 metre high silver (grey concrete) towers, situated on either side of the roadway at the midpoint of the bridge's span.
+The bridge features two 140 m grey concrete towers, situated on either side of the roadway at the midpoint of the bridge's span.
 These two towers are an aesthetic addition by the architects, and are not joined to the main body of the bridge.
-These towers are hollow, and feature access ladders to a small roof top hatch.
+The towers are hollow and include access ladders to a small roof top hatch.
 Until they were locked and surrounded by water, these towers were a popular target for urban explorers.
+The bridge was awarded the Royal Australian Institute of Architects (RAIA) National Special Jury Award for the Most Outstanding Works of Architecture in 1999, as well as a RAIA Victorian Chapter Commendation for Urban Design in the same year.

-The bridge has two main spans of 173 metres, two side spans of 72 metres with approach viaducts 430m to the south 4,080 metres to the north.
+The bridge has two main spans of 173 m, two side spans of 72 m with approach viaducts 430 m to the south 4,080 m to the north.
 It supports eight road lanes.
 Access is prohibited to cyclists and pedestrians.

 Other bridges in Australia of similar construction are the Gateway Bridge, Brisbane and Mooney Mooney Bridge near Gosford.

+Popular culture

+A fun run, to raise funds for the Royal Children's Hospital Melbourne, is held across the bridge around Easter annually.
+The fun run has earned the moniker, "The Bolte Bolt".